fbpx

 • They are monogamous; they will bond and mate with one partner for their lives.

-Palawan Porcupine
+Palawan Porcupine (with video)

-• The palawan porcupine is considered an “Old World Porcupine,” meaning it only walks on the ground, while “New World Porcupines” also climb trees.
+• The Palawan porcupine is considered an “Old World Porcupine,” meaning it only walks on the ground, while “New World Porcupines” also climb trees.

 • To stay safe from scavengers, they will dig deep burrows in the ground and live in their dens.